Professor Emeritus

 949.824.5336

-PhD in Applied Mathematics, The University of New South Wales, Australia
+PhD Applied Mathematics, The University of New South Wales, Australia

-BSc in Theoretical Physics, University of Queensland, Australia
+BSc First Class Honors, Theoretical Physics, University of Queensland, Australia

 Decision Making Problems